pylonide/pylon/README.md

 Cloud9v2 functionality is all created around server and client-side plugins.
 However, there is hardly any documentation about the APIs to create your own plugins.
-To get you started, please see [exsilium/cloud9-plugin-ungit](https://github.com/exsilium/cloud9-plugin-ungit) to see how to get started.
+To get you started, please see [exsilium/cloud9-plugin-ungit](https://github.com/exsilium/cloud9-plugin-ungit) to see how to get started for a client-side only plugin.

 Going forward, there will be efforts made to sort out the documentation and write some tutorials to make it more easier to get started.